 105 WEST LINCOLN STREET originally started out as stables for the iconic Presidio County courthouse in the 1890s.
 A central residence was later built in the yard, and the surrounding structures converted into casitas in the 1920s.
 The property operated as apartments for almost a century, taking on numerous remodels and ultimately falling into disrepair.
 It was fully updated by the current owners between 2015 and 2017.

-THE LINCOLN is now a courtyard-compound consisting of long-term rentals and updated suites (one of them a bomb shelter added in the 1950s).
+THE LINCOLN is now a courtyard-compound consisting of long-term rentals and overnight suites (one of them a bomb shelter added in the 1950s).
 Each of the eclectic suites has been lovingly restored with respect to the history of the building and Marfa-inspired custom details.
 No two spaces (or experiences) on the property are alike.

 CLARK & ADAM (the owners)

 Texas-native Clark Childers was on a soul-searching mission when he moved to Marfa in 2013 to work on the local film festival.
 When he returned to Los Angeles, Clark had a hard time shaking his attraction to far-West Texas.
-He swiped right on Adam Walton from New England, and the two of them stuck.
+He swiped right on Adam Walton from New England, and the two of them clicked.
 During a visit to Marfa, they took notice of an abandoned compound on the courthouse square and decided to stick around.
 It took over two years (and a lot of elbow grease) but they got it done.
 In more ways than one, The Lincoln was a leap of faith and a labor of love.